-I completed APPEL training 'Facilitation of Experiential Learning - Advanced', where I learned about recognising different adult learning styles and how this may help me support my student starting a four month placement in my department next September.
+I completed APPEL Trainer training, where I learned about recognising different adult learning styles and how this may help me support the student.

 What you need to improve your knowledge / competence in this area.
 What steps you will take.
 What resources or help you will need.
 How much time it will take etc.